Since many of you have read the book, The Shack, and gone to see the movie; I thought maybe you'd be interested.

 I have since come to experience His profound lovingkindness and guidance.
 I have an ongoing relationship with Him.
 I laugh with God.
 I cry with Him.
 I talk to Him.
 I worship Him.
 I have a healthy dose of fear of Him.
 And I feel His comfort.

 And for me, The Shack portrayed this intimate relationship with God.
 Honestly, I think the critics need to lighten up.
 I don't think the bad theology will be the "take-aways" from The Shack.
 The "take-away," the thing they will remember, is how God is with them in their pain and their suffering.
 And He is.

 I do want to acknowledge, however, that there is a trend of unbiblical theology popping up everywhere in our culture.
 Many are often unable to discern orthodox theology from popular thinking.
 I would not consider The Shack to be a Christian book although it does deal with Christian theme of suffering.

 Our beliefs should come from reading the Bible, not a movie or a book.
 Read the Bible with a balanced view of God.
 He is holy and loving.
 The movie, The Shack, focuses on the 'God is loving part'; as does most of our society these days.
 While remembering His abundant lovingkindness for us, we should always keep in view God's holiness.
 We should have profound reverence for God.
 He is our LORD, our Savior, our Redeemer.
 We should never forget that or take Him lightly.

 I thoroughly enjoyed the book and the movie.
+It is an interesting and comforting book.
 Just take it for what it is, fiction.

-Now that you know there are some doctrinal issues with The Shack, go ahead and enjoy the wonderful story of God bringing healing into our lives.
+Now that you know there are some doctrinal issues with The Shack (paperback book, affiliate link,) go ahead and enjoy the wonderful story of God bringing healing into our lives.